boblautenbach/POYNT_NODE/README.md

   "refreshTokenCode": "A REFRESH TOKEN FROM POYNT"<BR>
 }<BR>

 GMTExpiration value is the date/time of expiration for the given token.
 You need to account for the expiration and pull a new token every 20 hrs (or so) to ensure we never encounter a 401 error with POYNT.
-This can be implemented on the POS device at login or on the server via some for of trigger.<BR><BR>
+This can be implemented on the POS device at login or on the server via some from of trigger.<BR><BR>
 If you receive only a GMTExpiration value from the request POST, there was an issue interacting with the POYNT endpoint.<BR>
 <BR>